wessenstam/demoguide/docs/secretserver/mod2/mod2.md

 ---

-**NOTE:**
+!!!
+Note
     If the login page doesn't automatically appear, head to: **https://sspm.thylab.local/secretserver** You should then be presented with the login panel.
 If not, panic…. just kidding.
 Speak with your Delinea representative for further instruction if the login panel just doesn't appear.

----

 You'll want to authenticate with the username user (not thylab\user - just user) and the password will need to be inserted from the SkyTap credentials panel (see previous instructions for the **thylab\user** password).

----

-**NOTE:**
+!!!
+Note
     You do also have access to an admin user.
 Leave this one for now - we'll get to some solution administration a bit later on.

----

 ## The User Interface
 The User Interface (UI) is designed to be intuitive, even for beginner users of the solution.
 The left-hand side pane features a range of selectable sections including home - where a dashboard is displayed - through to Recent Secrets, Favorites and then down in the bottom left the folder structure.
 Many panels are customizable.
 A search function exists both in the top right - which will search the entire solution - and then there is often an "intra view" search function, notated by a magnifying glass, which will allow you to delimit your view by certain search criteria.

----

-**NOTE:**
+!!!
+Note
     The *folder structure* is hugely important - it allows us to store different types of Secrets for different use cases in areas which cannot be accessed by users unless they have been explicitly granted access.
 Note that there are multiple example structures in the lab.
 Structures can be completely customized on a per customer basis, ensuring that you have maximum flexibility in deployment.
 We will return to this topic in Administering RBAC.

----

 Open some of the category views to familiarize yourself with their operation.
 There are a lot of folders to open, including a "Use Case Examples" tree which features a number of different types of Secrets within.